m1griffin/arrayfunc/docs/ArrayFunc.rst

 * The raise to power (x**y) operator will not accept a negative exponent for integers, as the result would be a fractional number which is not compatible with an integer array.
-* Some mathematical operations are not supported by the Microsoft compiler.
-This This is indicated by the *Win* column.

 ACalc Math Constants